 2) Identifying what is to be assessed

-In conducting the climate risk assessment, consideration of adaptation measures and beneficiaries estimation, all aspects of the project that can be covered by assessment (project components, activities, etc.) are to be ascertained and summarized.
+In conducting the climate risk assessment and considering adaptation, all aspects of the project that can be covered by assessment (project components, activities, etc.) are to be ascertained and summarized.

 3) Information Collection and Preparation Prior to Field Survey